cmmakerclub/get-to-node/README.md

 # get-to-node
-Drupal 8 module that process $_GET request and save to the drupal node system.
+Just another CMMC's drupal 8 module that process $_GET request and save to the drupal node system.